Longstowe: Religious sites

+The north chapel, which became the family vault of the Bovey family, contains a particularly remarkable monument commemorating Sir Ralph Bovey, first Baronet (d.
+1679), by the sculptor John Bushnell.
+Bovey, a lawyer who acquired several estates and was made baronet in 1660, specifically commissioned Bushnell in his will and provided detailed specifications for the design.
+This extraordinary Carolean resurrection monument depicts Sir Ralph as a half-figure rising from the ocean, grasping an anchor lowered from clouds above, with a Latin inscription meaning "I am immersed in the deep, but the anchor of Christ lifts me up again."

+More recent monuments include a memorial to W.A.
+Briscoe (d.
+1934), adapted from a C17 wooden cartouche possibly supplied from Longstowe Hall, and an unusual monument to T.M.P.
+Bevan (d.
+1981) featuring a miniature bronze angel holding up a naked figure on a lettered stone bracket, created by sculptor Hans Feibusch with carving by David Kindersley.

 The west window was erected by Mrs. Rushton in memory of her three brothers; she presented a peal of six tubular bells in 1898; after her death two others were added in 1903 as a memorial to her.
-The small chapel on the north side was built by Captain Sidney Stanley; the stained glass east window is a memorial to John Sharp of Manchester and his wife, Dorothea, and was presented by their children in 1864.
+The chancel east window is a memorial to John Sharp of Manchester and his wife, Dorothea, and was presented by their children in 1864.
 In 1904 a memorial window was erected to Mrs. Sharp.

 The oak lych gate was erected in 1896 by the widow of the Rev. James Rushton M.A., who was rector at Longstowe between 1852 and 1895.
 A rood was erected in 1920 as a memorial to Longstowe men who were killed in World War I.

 Recreation

 The village supports a successful cricket club with both A and B teams competing in the Cambridgeshire leagues.